adamzki99/rasp_pi_workshop/instructions/handout.md

 Before we begin, I want you to take a look on what you can see in the other document.
 You have a section called `List of available commands` where you can see what our software is capable of.
-Underneeth is a section called `def main()`, this is where we will write all our code for this workshop.
+Underneeth is a section called `def main()`, this is where we will write all your code for this workshop.

 The program that most developers begin with is "Hello World".
 In Python, this is a piece of cake!
 In the section `def main()` you use the command `print()` to get an output from your program.
 Between the parentheses, you write "Hello World" in citation notations, now you can execute the program by pressing the F5 key on your keyboard and see that the Raspberry Pi displays "Hello World" on the screen.